4 Using the database tables for mapping and analysis

 4.1 Snapping monitoring sites to stream lines

 If you have site locations that you need to match to the stream network, you can upload point geographic data (with either decimal latitude and longitude, or Map Grid of Australia GDA 1994, Zone 55 coordinates) to the mwstr_sitecode_generator app.
-The app snaps the points to the nearest stream (with greater confidence if strcode or stream names are included in the data, as the app will snap to the nearest stream line matching the supplied strcode or stream name), and returns an excel file and ESRI shape file with the moved (if necessary) points and their reach codes.
+The app snaps the points to the nearest stream (with greater confidence if strcode or stream names are included in the data, as the app will snap to the nearest stream line matching the supplied strcode or stream name), and returns an excel file and a geopackage (gpkg) file with the moved (if necessary) points and their reach codes.

 The mwstr_sitecode_generator app uses the function snap_site_to_reach() ( in mwstr_network_functions.R).
 The function takes a single simple features (sf) point object in R and snaps it to the nearest stream line, using strcode or stream_name, if supplied.
 However, the function requires read-write access to the mwstr database, so to use this function you either need access to the unimelb database or build your own database (see Appendix C)